Deaf and Hard of Hearing

 Q: Is there housing close to the college?

 A: We do not have dorms on campus.
 However, there are apartments close by.
-Housing information and a roommate bulletin board are in the Associate Students Office.
+Housing information and a roommate bulletin board are in the Associate Students Office located in the Student Center building at ARC.

 Q: Do you have special classes for Deaf Students?